-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kingsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kingsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kingsville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Kingsville who work in office and administrative support (11.59%), management occupations (9.64%), and teaching (9.57%).

-One of the nice things about Kingsville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Kingsville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 As is often the case in a small city, Kingsville doesn't have a public transportation system that people use for their commute.

 The population of Kingsville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Kingsville, 24.46% have at least a bachelor's degree or advanced degree.
+Of adults 25 and older in Kingsville, 24.46% have at least a bachelor's degree.

 The per capita income in Kingsville in 2010 was $18,233, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $72,932 for a family of four.
 However, Kingsville contains both very wealthy and poor people as well.